kesshoban3310/NTUT_Machine_Vision/hw1/report.md

 ## Problem 1-1 Grayscale Image

 > [!IMPORTANT]
-> In problem1-1, our goal is trying to convert an image to grayscale image.
+> In problem1-1, our goal is trying to convert an image to a grayscale image.
 > Our formula is `0.3 * R + 0.59 * G + 0.11 * B`.
 > In my code, the solution function is `def rgb2gray(img)`.
 > First, we convert the parameter `img` to a numpy array.